gchadysz/car_prices_prediction/README.txt

-Car price prediction project encorporating several machine learning techniques.
+Car price prediction project encorporating several machine learning regression techniques.

 The dataset can be downloaded from: